ioccc-src/winner/2020/ferguson1/spoilers.md

 !o  && q *U,*V,' ');
 ```

-Technically it would be a `" "` (see [HACKING.md][] file) else for N (not referring to
+Technically it would be a `" "` (see [HACKING.html][] or on GitHub
-the variable though it might very well matter here too) movements (i.e.  due to
+[HACKING.md][]) else for N (not referring to the variable though it might very
+well matter here too) movements (i.e.  due to sizes) you will at times (e.g.
-sizes) you will at times (e.g. after eating a bug) see the snake body char at
+after eating a bug) see the snake body char at 0,0.
+I'm not bothered about that
-0,0.
-I'm not bothered about that though because the score line is meant to
+though because the score line is meant to display something, it squeezes a few
-display something, it squeezes a few more bytes and having a space is hardly an
+more bytes and having a space is hardly an imposition on usage (and for that
-imposition on usage (and for that matter having a 'o' at 0,0 isn't either).
+matter having a 'o' at 0,0 isn't either).

 [gameplay.md]: gameplay.md
 [gameplay.html]: gameplay.html
 [HACKING.md]: HACKING.md
+[HACKING.html]: HACKING.html

 -----------------------------------------------------------------------------------------------------
 (c) Copyright 1984-2020, [Leo Broukhis, Simon Cooper, Landon Curt Noll][judges] - All rights reserved